Vicente Guerrero: Early life

 Vicente Guerrero was born in Tixtla, a town approximately 100 kilometers inland from the port of Acapulco, in the Sierra Madre del Sur.
 He was the son of María Guadalupe Rodríguez Saldaña, and Juan Pedro Guerrero.
 His father's family included landowners, affluent farmers, traders with broad business connections in Southern Mexico, members of the Spanish militia, gunsmiths, and cannon manufacturers.
 During his youth, Guerrero worked for his father's prosperous mule-driven freight business, which provided him the opportunity to travel across Mexico.
 His travels exposed him to emerging ideas of independence and dissent against Spanish rule.

-Guerrero's ethnic origins have been a subject of debate, with some historians suggesting he was of mixed Indigenous heritage.
+Guerrero's ethnic origins have been a subject of debate, with some historians suggesting he was of mixed African heritage.
 However, no portraits of him were made during his lifetime and those made posthumously may not be reliable.
 Fellow insurgent José María Morelos described Guerrero as a "young man with bronzed or tanned skin (broncineo in Spanish), tall and strong, with an aquiline nose, bright, light-colored eyes, and prominent sideburns".
 He was often supported by the indigenous people throughout the Revolution.

 Vicente's father, Juan Pedro Guerrero, was a supporter of the Spanish rule, while his uncle, Diego Guerrero, held a prominent position in the Spanish militia.
 As an adult, Vicente was opposed to the Spanish colonial government.
 In December 1810, Guerrero enlisted in José María Morelos's insurgent army in southern Mexico, beginning his career as a revolutionary leader.
 He was married to María Guadalupe Hernández, and they had a daughter, María Dolores Guerrero Hernández.
 María Dolores married Mariano Riva Palacio, who was the defense lawyer for Maximilian I of Mexico in Querétaro, and was the mother of the late nineteenth-century intellectual Vicente Riva Palacio.